 Charles’ Military Cross was issued under the King’s Birthday Honours dated 23rd June 1915, although there is no citation.
 (London Gazette, p.
 6122) The local paper, The “Liverpool Daily Post” (9th August 1915), under the heading “Decoration of War Heroes” reported: reported that he was decorated by the King with his MC at Windsor Castle on 7th August 1915.

 After the War Charles emigrated to New Zealand, where he married (see above).
-At some point, probably post-WW2, he returned to England and died at 7 Vicarage Road, Chester, on 4th October 1964, aged 73.
+He and his wife, Irene, returned to England in 1930 and he died at 7 Vicarage Road, Chester, on 4th October 1964, aged 73.